the-greenman/gitformanifestos/README.md

-* Manifestos, policies and processes are code on which organisations run ** These documents should not simply be changed on a whim ** Many people are afraid to edit a wiki because they never know if they are allowed to, or if their edit is "important" enough, so there are invisible barriers to collective edits
+* Manifestos, policies and processes are code on which organisations run
+* These documents should not simply be changed on a whim
+* Many people are afraid to edit a wiki because they never know if they are allowed to, or if their edit is "important" enough, so there are invisible barriers to collective edits
-** It should be easy and safe to propose and share changes ** if must be possible to know exactly which version of a policy is currently active
+* It should be easy and safe to propose and share changes
+* if must be possible to know exactly which version of a policy is currently active

+##Version control
+* Use the tools developers use to manage their code
+* Version control is the key tool for collaboration
+* Thousands of people can work on the same file
+* Git is probably the most popular open source tool for managing versions
 * When editing documents in version control all changes are recorded as differences between versions
 * Each change can be "blamed" on an individual

-Merging
+* Changes can be added and removed easily
+*

+## Github
+* Github is the biggest online tool for managing git repositories
+* Github allows easy, online editing
+* Markdown allows simple formatting

 In an open organisation, these documents should be shareable, allowing others to build new organisations based on the same "code"

-* Use the tools developers use to manage their code
-** Version control is the key tool for collaboration
-*** Thousands of people can work on the same programme ** Git is probably the most popular open source tool for

 Collaborative editing environments, like google docs and wikis offer a way to edit documents collectively.
 However, when a document is a collective declaration, a manifesto or shared process, these should not simply be changed on a whim.